Programs & Resources

 Community Outreach and Education

-Foundation Staff and trained HOPE Mentors are available to conduct educational seminars for your business, school community, social service agency, daycare & senior center, camps and others.
+Foundation Staff are available to conduct educational seminars for your business, school community, social service agency, daycare & senior center, camps and others.
 These general educational sessions will enhance the participants’ ability to understand epilepsy as a disorder, recognize potential seizure disorders and learn proper safety procedures.
 Specially-designed programs are available for law enforcement and emergency service personnel.
 We are available for Health Fairs and Health Expos.

 A week-long overnight camp for children and teens (ages 8-17) is hosted in August at a Camp Green Lane in Green Lane, PA.
 Activities include swimming, wall climbing, arts & crafts, sports, golf, tennis, canoeing and many more.
 Medical personnel and trained counselors are on-hand to ensure a safe and fun environment.
 Camp fosters education, peer exchange, camaraderie, and also helps build confidence and self-esteem.